CodingBee77/Data_Science_Projects/Mushroom_classification/README.md

 ![](Images/Mushroom_population_type.PNG)

-A certain percentage of 4 mushroom population type is poisonous:
+A certain percentage of 4 mushroom population types is poisonous:
     • 35% mushrooms in several population type
     •  8% of solitary population type
     • 4,5 % of scattered population type